 Jump to:

 - Brings out the child in you.
 I challenge you not to smile when you take a bite out of these!
-They are tasty, more-ish and down-right fun to make and eat!
+They are tasty, more-ish, and down-right fun to make and eat!

 - Worth the effort.
 Yes, there are two proof times needed to make this dough, but you will be rewarded in spades for your effort.
-I provide instructions to make the dough the day before if you want to get ahead and split up the workload.

 The ingredients for these brioche donuts aren't out of the ordinary.
 Aside from the yeast in the dough and blackberries in the glaze, you should have everything else as staples in your pantry and fridge.

-- Sugar: Whilst providing sweetness, it feeds the yeast and helps activate it.
+Sugar: Whilst providing sweetness, it feeds the yeast and helps activate it.

-- Flour: Use plain flour (all-purpose flour) to structure the dough.
+Flour: Use plain flour (all-purpose flour) to structure the dough.

-- Salt: Always necessary to season any bread to help add flavour, otherwise it will taste bland.
+Salt: Always necessary to season any bread to help add flavour, otherwise it will taste bland.

-- Eggs: Acts as a binding agent but also adds flavour and richness.
+Eggs: Acts as a binding agent but also adds flavour and richness.

-- Vanilla Bean Paste: I add it to the dough when making sweet bread combined with other sweet toppings.
+Vanilla Bean Paste: I add it to the dough when making sweet bread combined with other sweet toppings.
 It adds depth of flavour to the dough.

-- Butter: An invaluable and necessary addition when making enriched brioche bread as it adds immeasurable flavour and aids in providing that tender crumb.
-Brioche just isn’t brioche without the butter!
+Butter: An invaluable and necessary addition when making enriched brioche bread as it adds immeasurable flavour and aids in providing that tender crumb.
+Brioche just isn’t brioche without butter!
 Go for unsalted butter as you can control the amount of salt added, plus salted butter contains higher water content than unsalted.

 Blackberry Glaze

-- Lemon Juice: Helps to give a little tartness to offset the sweetness from the icing sugar.
+Lemon Juice: Helps to give a little tartness to offset the sweetness from the icing sugar.

-- Powdered Icing Sugar: (Confectioner's sugar) The bulk ingredient of the glaze
+Powdered Icing Sugar: (Confectioner's sugar) The bulk ingredient of the glaze

 *Be sure to see the recipe card below for the full ingredients list & instructions!*